geky/ramrsbd/README.md

 >
 </p>

-We see exactly one term in each summand cancel out, where $l = k$.
+We see exactly one term in each summand cancel out, the term where
+$l = k$.

 At this point, if we plug in $X_j^{-1}$, $S(X_j^{-1})\Lambda(X_j^{-1})$ still evaluates to zero thanks to the error-locator polynomial